4/5

 What is neurodiversity?

 The neurodiversity concept was first introduced by the Australian sociologist Judy Singer in 1998 to describe patterns of perception and interaction with the surrounding world that are atypical and different than expected.
 The essence of the idea is that thinking differently from the majority is not wrong and should not be considered a pathology.
-People whose thinking and perception of the environment deviate from the usual pattern are called neurodivergent.
+People whose thinking and perception of the environment differ from neurotypical norms are called neurodivergent.

 • reading and writing difficulties